-Dell's automated technical support service-AutoTech-provides recorded answers to the questions most frequently asked by Dell customers.
+Dell's automated technical support service-AutoTech-provides recorded answers to the questions most frequently asked by Dell customers about their portable and desktop computer systems.

 When you call AutoTech, you use your touch-tone telephone to select the subjects that correspond to your questions.